“Through Him we have received grace and apostleship for obedience to the faith among all nations for His name.” (Rom. 1:5)

-The concept of “obedience to the faith” in Romans is not a legalistic admonishment from Paul to precious believers to disconnect their own understanding or critical thinking and to accept everything the pastor, or leader, says.
+The concept of “obedience to the faith” in Romans, is not a legalistic admonishment from Paul to precious believers to disconnect their own understanding or critical thinking, and to accept everything the leader with a capital L says.
 On the contrary.

 (1 Jn.
 4:18 says that perfect love casts out fear, and thereby one can argue that it is love, and not faith, that is the opposite of fear.
 However, faith and love are obviously closely connected.
-When we understand God’s love for us, our faith works, because faith works through God’s love.)
+When we understand God’s love for us, our faith works, because faith works through God’s love, Gal.
+5:6.)

-Obedience to the faith is about renouncing all trust in ourselves; our own goodness or our own good works, and instead only trusting in Jesus and His finished work on the cross.
+Obedience to the faith is about renouncing all trust in ourselves and our own righteousness, and instead only trust in Jesus and His finished work on the cross.